top of page

 renewable-energy.png

-Illinois is sunsetting its Full Retail Net Metering program, which means new customers will automatically be enrolled in Smart Solar Billing.
-Smart Solar Billing is the new billing practice that Illinois will deploy as of January 1, 2025, and it is the successor to the current Net Metering structure.
+Illinois has sunset its Full Retail Net Metering program, which means new customers will automatically be enrolled in Smart Solar Billing.
+Smart Solar Billing is the new billing practice that Illinois deployed on January 1, 2025, and it is the successor to the Full Retail Net Metering structure.
 Customers on Smart Solar Billing can still access financial incentives through currently available one-time rebates and experience lower monthly electric bills.

 KNOW